4. Close-grip incline bench press

 3. Triceps Rack Press – 3 reps, 8-15 reps

 As your proficiency increases, add a few more reps and opt for the more intense version of the exercises.
-It’s almost summer, so don’t waste any time to pump up your arms to the max!
+Don’t waste any time to pump up your arms to the max!